Mark Donohue: Can-Am Porsche

 Porsche, Penske, and Donohue quickly started the development of the 917-30, complete with a reworked aerodynamic "Paris" body and a 5.4-liter turbocharged flat-12 engine whose output could be adjusted from about 1,100 to 1,500 bhp by turning a boost knob in the cockpit.
 During the development of this motor, the German Porsche engineers often asked Donohue if the motor finally had enough power.
 He answered, "It will never have enough power until I can spin the wheels at the end of the straightaway in high gear."

 On August 9, 1975, Donohue drove the 917–30 to a world closed-course speed record at the Talladega Superspeedway in Talladega, Alabama.
 His average speed around the 2.66 mi high-banked oval was 221.120 mi/h.
 Donohue held the record for 11 years, until it was broken by Rick Mears at Michigan International Speedway.

 The 917-30 has been referred to as the "Can-Am killer" as it dominated the competition, winning all but two races of the 1973 Can-Am championship.

-After the Arab oil embargo in 1973, the SCCA, IMSA and other race series to imposed fuel limitations on motor sport racing as a whole.
+After the Arab oil embargo in 1973, the SCCA, IMSA and other race series imposed fuel limitations on motor sport racing as a whole.
 Allegedly this hampered the performance of the 917/30, making it uncompetitive in the Can-Am series.
 Brian Redman drove it once in 1974, and that was it for the car as far as Penske campaigning it.
 The 917/30 generally is considered one of the most powerful and most dominant racing machines ever created.